jqno/equalsverifier/docs/_manual/10-jpa-entities.md

 If your class has a [surrogate key](https://en.wikipedia.org/wiki/Surrogate_key), you can tell EqualsVerifier by suppressing `Warning.SURROGATE_KEY`.
 When this warning is suppressed, EqualsVerifier assumes that _only_ the field or fields marked with `@Id` participate in `equals` and `hashCode`, and that none of the other fields do.

+If your class has a surrogate key marked with `@GeneratedValue`, EqualsVerifier enforces that you call the id's getter in `equals` and `hashCode`, instead of referencing the field directly.
+This is because when JPA generates an id, it may only reflect this in the object when the getter is called.
+The underlying field may still be null, even though an id was generated.
+To avoid this, `equals` and `hashCode` should always call the getter in this situation.

 When `@NaturalId` is present or when `Warning.SURROGATE_KEY` is suppressed, there is no need to call `#withOnlyTheseFields` or `#withIgnoredFields`.

 EqualsVerifier will not only detect these annotations when they are placed on a field, but also when they are placed on the field's corresponding accessor method.